drummonds/bytestoneblog/content/AFP/Accounting Records/_index.md

 ---
 ## Accounting records

+Pacioli sums up nicely why you need to keep records

 This is a [term HMRC](https://www.gov.uk/running-a-limited-company/company-and-accounting-records), the UK tax office require companies to keep.
 This nicely sums up one of the reasons that accounting records are kept which is to collect and ensure that taxes are paid.

 When running a company you are concerned with the economic activity during a period on which you can pay a loss.
 However the [Domesday book](https://en.wikipedia.org/wiki/Domesday_Book) is more a record of what William the Conquereor rules over at a point in time, 1086.
 In order that taxes can be collected.

 However if you are running a business or enterprise it is difficult to know if you are making a profit or loss unless you keep records.
 My father was fascinated by the netting of salmon off the East Coast of Scotland and was convinced that there was money in it.
 After purchase of a boat, engines, net and licenses we hauled in a few salmon from the sea.
 It was clear that this was not a success but no records were kept and so the actual money lost was not known.
 Some businesses like shops can run on very small margins and accurate record keeping is essential to remain profitable.